-How well has the school planned for covering the new curriculum subjects: Ex G S NS Has the school an overall plan for each subject through the year?
+How well is the school covering the new curriculum subjects: Ex G S NS Are the new curriculum textbooks in use by learners for each subject through the school?
 Is the rate of progress through the textbooks appropriate?
 Is the school using the syllabus units and booklets of guidance for the Arts and PE?
-Is the rate of progress through the Arts and PE syllabuses appropriate?
+Is the school using the syllabus units and booklets of guidance for the Arts and PE?
 Does the school allocate appropriate time and emphasis to each of the curriculum subjects?
-Is the Secondary School offering the full range of elective subjects to all learners?
+Is the Secondary School offering a wide range of elective subjects to all learners?
 The new curriculum competencies Ex G S NS How well is the school making provision for learners to develop: Critical and creative thinking Communication Co-operation Culture and identity Co-curricular activities Ex G S NS How well is the school using the periods available for School Programmes in accordance with the Curriculum Framework?
 How well is the school following the guidance in the 'School Programmes Guidance' booklet?
-Has the school developed a full programme of extra-curricular activities that is available to all learners?
+Has the school developed a full programme of co-curricular activities that is available to all learners?
 Overall Judgement on Curriculum Comment on Curriculum